A Cryptographic Perspective on the Verifiability of Quantum Advantage: Introduction

 \subsection{Our results}

 In this paper, we investigate the verifiability of sampling-based quantum advantage experiments via a \emph{cryptographic} perspective.
 To this end, we first put forth formal definitions of verifiability.
 Subsequently, we study the implication of the hardness of a variant of the minimal circuit size problem ($\mcsp$) on verifiability.
-Furthermore, we establish the connection between verifiability and fundamental quantum cryptographic primitives: $\efi$ (efficiently generated, statistically far, and computationally indistinguishable states) and $\prs$ (pseudorandomm states).
+Furthermore, we establish the connection between verifiability and fundamental quantum cryptographic primitives: $\efi$ (efficiently generated, statistically far, and computationally indistinguishable states) \footnote{More specifically, $\qefid$.
+Since $\qefid$ is $\efi$, we use $\efi$ in this section for simplicity.} and $\prs$ (pseudorandom states).
 Lastly, we generalize verifiable quantum advantage to capture the verifiability of interactive proof of quantumness.
 We hope that our work will advance the understanding of the verifiability of quantum advantage experiments and provide insights into the development of future quantum advantage experiments.

 The model of the verification process is depicted in \cref{fig:veri}.
 It consists of three parties: Alice (a quantum advocate and experiment designer), Bob (a quantum skeptic) and a verifier~\footnote{We came up with this model unaware of the two-party game proposed in \cite{francca2022game}, albeit the two models share some similarities. }.
 Alice runs the quantum experiment and sends transcripts of her experiment, including the setup of the experiment apparatus and outcomes, to the verifier.
-Bob, as a challenger, proposes a classically samplable distribution that is indistinguishable from Alice's distribution, and sends the description of his sampling algorithm along with samples of his distribution to the verifier.
+She also tells Bob about her experiment apparatus but not the outcomes.
+Bob proposes a classically samplable distribution that depends on Alice's experiment and is indistinguishable from Alice's distribution, and sends the description of his sampling algorithm along with samples of his distribution to the verifier.
 The verifier's goal is to distinguish Alice and Bob's samples, so in the rest of the paper we also call him the distinguisher.
 The distinguisher takes all the information from Alice and Bob as input.
-In the case of RCS, Alice sends out her random circuit $C$ and her measurement outcome on $C\ket{0^n}$.
-Bob proposes a spoofing algorithm and sends the description of the algorithm along with his samples to the distinguisher.
+In the case of RCS, Alice publishes her random circuit $C$ and her measurement outcome on $C\ket{0^n}$.
+Bob proposes a spoofing algorithm, which may depend on $C$, and sends the description of the algorithm along with his samples to the distinguisher.